Richard Gere

 Young Richard Gere on the set of An Officer and a Gentleman

-It is curious that in real life Gear's relationship with actress Debra Winger, who played his beloved, was rather hostile.
-In one of her interviews at the end of the set, she called him a brick wall and admitted that she had constantly felt the tension in communication with him.
+Ironically, Gere's real-life relationship with actress Debra Winger, who played his love interest, was anything but romantic.
+In a post-production interview, she famously called him "a brick wall" and admitted she constantly felt tension when working with him.

 Debra Winger and Richard Gere didn't get along